smck83/email2printerFTP/README.md

 - All attachments will be downloaded, and e-mails will be marked as read/seen.
 - If attachment file extensions are in the `ALLOWED_FILE_TYPES` list, the service will upload the file to the `PRINTER_IP` FTP server.

+# Inspiration
+I have a HP MFP 283fdw printer that allows you to use HPEPRINT to send e-mail to `<custom-adress>@hpeprint.com` which requires the document to be uploaded to the cloud.
+This service allows me to e-mail my self hosted e-mail server and have the HP printer pickup the job.

+NOTE: By default, my HP printer had FTP printing disabled, and I needed to turn this on via a tickbox in the the printers webUI(https) under Networking > Configuration > Advanced

 # Environment Variables
 | VARIABLE  | Description |